nohoa/Concurrent-HTTP-Server/README.md

 ```

+Testing the GET Method for URL Path from Codecrafters' description :

-* Open a new terminal and send a random string as URL path to the 4221 port service :
+✅ Open a new terminal and send a random string as URL path to the 4221 port service :

 ```
 curl -v http://localhost:4221/abcdefg